com-mhashmi/com-mhashmi.github.io/aboutme.md

 No matter the situation, I keep my head up and always focus on my objective.

 I'm a {{ 'now' | date: "%Y" | minus:1996 }} year old self-taught programmer with a bachelors degree in Computer Science from The University of Texas at Arlington.
 My dream is to become a video game developer.
-I plan to go into full-stack development until then.

 I am always doing all I can to widen my skills and better my abilities.